pnewsam/style-guide/STATE_MANAGEMENT.md

 - `jotai`
 - `@tanstack/react-query`

+## 1.1 Navigation State in the URL

+Navigation state should always be stored in the URL.

+##

 ## Signals

 Use `jotai` for independent, atomic state that must be available globally.
 Common use-cases for global, atomic state include **User Sessions**, **Theme**